polypoly-eu/polyPod/platform/podjs/README.md

 mechanism for loading features in `pod.js` without too much trouble, it is currently not implemented.

-## Prerequisites

-Make sure you have already installed the following:

--   `node` `v16` or higher
--   `npm` `v7` or higher
--   `rollup` `v2.60` or higher
--   `shx` `v0.3.4` or higher

 ## Building

 Simply run `./build.js` in the repository root.

-## How to setup a feature to build with podjs
+## How to set up a feature to build with podjs

-To create a polyPod compatible feature, you will need to use this module.
 Follow these instructions to do so:

-1. In order to point to `podjs` from the polypoly-eu repository, add as a `development dependency` by
+1. You need to point to `podjs` from the `polypoly-eu` repository and add it as a "development dependency" on your project by running:

     `$npm i <path-that-points-to-platform/podjs --D`

     So, you end up having on your `package.json` the following:

     ```json
        "devDependencies": {
           "@polypoly-eu/podjs": "file: <path-that-points-to-platform/podjs>",
+          ...
        },

     ```

+2. The important step is to copy `podjs` in your project.
+Here, we will guide you to do it with `rollup` tooling, but feel free to use your preferences.

-2. We use the `rollup` module bundler to build our features all together via the script
+    We use the `rollup` module bundler to build our features all together via the script

              $ rollup -c

     which runs `rollup` and takes the `./src` directory as input, putting the result in a `dist` folder.
-Also, those configurations need to be defined in the `rollup.config.js` file.
+These configurations need to be defined in the `rollup.config.js` file.

     We basically rely on our in-house [rollup-plugin-copy-watch](https://github.com/polypoly-eu/polyPod/blob/main/dev-utils/rollup-plugin-copy-watch/) plugin